statengeneraal/laws-markdown/verdrag/idea-verdrag/BWBV0001307/README.md

 ####Agreement Establishing the International Institute for Democracy and Electoral Assistance

-The Parties signatory hereto, Noting that the concepts of democracy, pluralism and free and fair elections are taking root worldwide; Noting that democracy is essential for promoting and guaranteeing human rights and that participation in political life, including government, is part of human rights, proclaimed and guaranteed by international treaties and declarations; Noting also that the ideas of sustainable democracy, good governance, accountability and transparency have become central to policies for national and international development; Recognizing that strengthening democratic institutions, nationally, regionally and globally is conducive to preventive diplomacy, thereby promoting the establishment of a better world order; Understanding that democratic and electoral processes require continuity and a long-term perspective; Wishing to advance and implement universally held norms, values and practices; Aware that pluralism presupposes actors and national and international organizations with disinctly different tasks and mandates that cannot be subsumed by others; Realizing that a meeting place for all those involved would sustain and advance professionalism and systematic capacity building; Considering that a complementary international institute in this field is required.
+The Parties signatory hereto, Noting that the concepts of democracy, pluralism and free and fair elections are taking root worldwide; Noting that democracy is essential for promoting and guaranteeing human rights and that participation in political life, including government, is part of human rights, proclaimed and guaranteed by international treaties and declarations; Noting also that the ideas of sustainable democracy, good governance, accountability and transparency have become central to policies for national and international development; Recognizing that strengthening democratic institutions, nationally, regionally and globally is conducive to preventive diplomacy, thereby promoting the establishment of a better world order; Understanding that democratic and electoral processes require continuity and a long term perspective; Wishing to advance and implement universally held norms, values and practices; Aware that pluralism presupposes actors and national and international organizations with distinctly different tasks and mandates that cannot be subsumed by others; Realizing that a meeting place for all those involved would sustain and advance professionalism and systematic capacity building; Considering that a complementary international institute in this field is required.
 Have agreed as follows:

 ### Article  I

 ####Establishment, location and status

-1. The Parties to this Agreement hereby establish the International Institute for Democracy and Electoral Assistance, as an international organisation, hereinafter referred to as the Institute or International IDEA.
+1. The Parties to this Agreement hereby establish the International Institute for Democracy and Electoral Assistance, as an inter-governmental organization, hereinafter referred to as the Institute.
 2. The headquarters of the Institute shall be in Stockholm, unless the Council decides to relocate the Institute elsewhere.
-The Institute may establish offices in other locations as required to support its programs.
+The Institute may establish offices in other locations as required to support its programme.
-3. International IDEA shall possess full juridical personality and enjoy such capacities as may be necessary to exercise its functions and fulfil its objectives, inter alia, the capacity to:
+3. The Institute shall possess full juridical personality and enjoy such capacities as may be necessary to exercise its functions and fulfill its objectives, inter alia, the capacity to:

 a) acquire and dispose of real and personal property;